nodeup/transcriptions/53-a-very-meta-show.md

 46:04 - **Nizar Khalife**: I think he's the only one who's admitted on air that he likes writing documentation.

-46:09 - Look at his test folder, too.
+46:09 - **Name**: Look at his test folder, too.
 His test folder has just, so many tests in there!

-46:17 - You can tell he really cares about the details and getting it right.
+46:17 - **Name**: You can tell he really cares about the details and getting it right.

 ## Experimental Stuff